 ASA College's Pharmacy Technology Program prepares students to support pharmacists in a variety of pharmacy-related duties.
 It integrates theory and practice, combining classroom lectures in all areas of pharmacy technology with hands-on learning in dedicated pharmacy laboratories and field experience through a comprehensive externship program.
 Each student will complete 90 experiential hours in both a community and hospital setting for a total of 180 hours.

-Successful completion of the program qualifies you to sit the National Pharmacy Technician Certification Examination administered by the Pharmacy Technician Certification Board (PTCB).
+Successful completion of the program prepares you to take the National Pharmacy Technician Certification Examination administered by the Pharmacy Technician Certification Board (PTCB).

 FILL OUT THIS FORM TO REQUEST MORE INFORMATION ABOUT ASA COLLEGE'S PHARMACY TECHNOLOGY PROGRAM

 Upon successful completion of the program, a graduate should possess the competencies and knowledge required to function successfully as an entry-level pharmacy technician by demonstrating the ability to:

 - Communicate effectively with patients, and medical and pharmacy professionals both verbally and non-verbally.

 - Identify and describe the names, uses, and misuses of a variety of prescription and Over-The-Counter (OTC) pharmaceutical products.

 - Deﬁne and describe the symptoms and implications of substance misuse and abuse.

 - Apply ethical and legal principles and standards for the control, release, and use of health information.